 *based on 6 hrs a day at maximum output.
 Heaters with a thermostat will automatically turn off when required room temperature is reached.

-Electricity costs are calculated using the USA: Average (February 2022) electricity rate of $0.15 per kWh.
+Electricity costs are calculated using the USA: Average (Feb 2022) electricity rate of $0.15 per kWh (incl.
+VAT).

 Can you get energy saving portable electric heaters?